-Law and European Legal Studies at Aberdeen gives you all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 12th out of 90 in the UK, in the top five for graduate prospects, and with 95% student satisfaction – and adding the specialist study of legal systems in Europe including a year of this 5-year course spent abroad.
+Law and European Legal Studies at Aberdeen gives you all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 5th out of 90 in the UK, we are number 1 in the UK for graduate prospects, and with 93% student satisfaction – and adding the specialist study of legal systems in Europe including a year of this 5-year course spent abroad.

 This programme is studied on campus.